agostof/BrAPI-FastAPI/README.md

 ```
 then use the module to contruct an object that could be used by the client.

-This is demonstrated by a simple [brapi_client](client/brapi_client.py) that parses the demo endpoints already defined by this server, see [client](client/README.md) for details.
+This is demonstrated by a simple [brapi_client](client/brapi_client.py) that parses the demo endpoints already defined by this server, see [client's documentation](client/README.md) for details.

 ## Notes